-In collaboration with development organizations, NGOs, universities, and governments, NI supports large, multi-year projects designed to build technical skills, globally competitive talent, and healthy and sustainable innovation and entrepreneurship ecosystems.
-NI provides a single industry-standard platform that can span the continuum from hands-on and applied engineering learning to the commercialization and deployment of prototypes at research and incubation labs that can strengthen the local industry.
+NI collaborates with development organizations, NGOs, universities, and governments on large, multiyear projects designed to build technical skills, globally competitive talent, and healthy and sustainable innovation and entrepreneurship ecosystems.
+NI provides a single industry-standard platform that can span the continuum from hands-on and applied learning in engineering to the commercialization and deployment of prototypes.

 SMEs supported worldwide

 active partnerships with government agencies, incubation labs, and nonprofit organizations